benjermanloo1/nfl-game-predictor/README.md

 | 2025 | 61.0% |
 | **Mean (2007–2025)** | **58.2%** |

 Accuracy is in line with industry-standard NFL prediction benchmarks (~55–65%).
-The earlier inflated figures resulted from the model being trained on actual in-game stats rather than pre-game averages.

 ## Outputs
-All outputs saved to `data/processed/`:
-* `matchup_predictions.csv` — predicted winner for all 272 regular season matchups
-* `team_predicted_records.csv` — aggregated predicted wins/losses per team, sorted by wins
+WILL BE UPDATED